Sweden's parliament approves first female prime minister – KION546

 Associated Press

 COPENHAGEN, Denmark (AP) — Sweden’s parliament has approved Magdalena Andersson as the country’s first female prime minister.
 Lawmakers on Wednesday tapped the finance minister who recently became the new leader of the Social Democratic party.
-Andersson was tapped to replace Stefan Lofven as party leader and prime minister, roles he relinquished earlier this year.
-The development marked a milestone for Sweden, viewed for decades as one of Europe’s most progressive countries when it comes to gender relations, but which had yet to have a woman in the top political post.
+Andersson was picked to replace Stefan Lofven as party leader and prime minister.
+Those are roles he relinquished earlier this year.
+The development marked a milestone for Sweden.
+The country has been viewed for decades as one of Europe’s most progressive countries when it comes to gender relations.
+But it hadn’t yet had a woman in the top political post.